wells-wood-research/drFrankenstein/ROADMAP.md

 1. take pdb file as input [x]
 2. identify torsions that need to be scanned [x]
 3. For each torsion that needs to be scanned:
-    While covergance criteria not met:
+    While convergence criteria not met:
         a. generate nCpus conformer                                 [x]
         b. perform an opt with xtb                                  [x]
         c. perform a forward scan with xtb                          [x]
         d. perform a backward scan with xtb                         [x]
-        e. add results of forwards and backwards scans to dataframe [x]
+        e. add results of forwards and backwards scans to DataFrame [x]
         f. calculate average                                        [x]
         g. perform convergence check                                [x]
 4. plot results [x]
-5. return final scan results in a useful format
+5. return final scan results in a useful format []

 Things to do:
 [x] suppress orca errors